cavcrosby/styleguides/docs/shellguide.md

 ### CLI (Command Line Interface)

+Any shell executable/function should have a command line interface readily available.
+This only applies to shell functions that do not have an underscore as the prefix (or the first) character (e.g. `_func`).
+Functions with the underscore as a prefix are assumed to be helper functions.

+Command line interfaces can either be ***fully functional*** or ***bare***.
-Any shell executable should have a ***fully functional*** command line interface readily available.
-Shell functions are not expected to have a ***fully functional*** command line interface, unless this shell function happens to be the 'main' of the script or is meant to be used like a shell script but is implemented as a shell function.
-In this case, `-h` and `--help` should be implemented but not shown as part of the usage string.
+Fully functional command line interfaces take numerous options and/or option arguments, also covering the options in a bare command line interface.
+In bare command line interfaces, only `-h` and `--help` should be implemented but not shown as part of the usage string.

 I prefer having command line interfaces created with both long and short options available. `getops` only supports short options while as